mikisupor96/Mapyo/README.md

 ## How does it work?

-When the user first visits the website he/she will be prompted with information on the country they are currently living in, provided the location is turned on.
-Otherwise, the user will have to choose from the select bar at the top, which has all the countries around the globe, the user is given 3 tries this is only because the app uses API keys and when a certain amount of users is reached no data will be received back.
-You can also click on the cities scattered around the country to get a link to a live camera in the city.
+Upon visiting the website for the first time, the user will receive a prompt to select their current location.
+If location services are enabled, the user's country will be automatically detected.
+If not, the user can choose from a selection bar at the top of the page that lists all countries around the world.
+The user will have three attempts to select their country, as the app uses API keys that may limit data availability after a certain number of users.
+Additionally, by clicking on the cities displayed on the map, the user can access a link to a live camera feed of that city.

-## Technical Information

-Mapyo uses HTML, Javascript, Jquery, Bootstrap on the front end, and PHP on the back end.
-The script file makes ajax requests to PHP files that each retrieve data from various API and locally stored JSON data.
-The location data is retrieved using the baked-in Javascript API.

-> Hope you like my app and if you have any questions/suggestions feel free to contact me at mihainstein@gmail.com  :smiley: